2018–19 Arsenal W.F.C. season

 The 2018–19 season was Arsenal Women's Football Club's 32nd season of competitive football.
-The club participated in the Women's Super League, the FA Cup and the League Cup.
+The club participated in the WSL, the FA Cup and the League Cup.
 This was the first full season of the club under Australian coach Joe Montemurro.

 The club qualified for the Champions League by securing a top two spot in the league with three games to go.
 In the penultimate game of the season, Arsenal secured the top spot of the league and was English champions once more after a seven-year wait.
 The Gunners finished runners-up in the League Cup and lost in the fifth round of the FA Cup.

 Review

-Pre Season
+Pre-season

 Before the first friendlies in pre-season, the squad saw some changes.
 Midfielders Viktoria Schnaderbeck, Lia Wälti, defender Tabea Kemme (coming from the German Bundesliga) and goalkeeper Pauline Peyraud-Magnin (from the French Division 1) joined the squad, while Arsenal legend Alex Scott retired to focus on her media career, Heather O'Reilly moved back to the States and Anna Moorhouse and Lauren James switched to different English clubs.

 The pre-season friendlies consisted of the 5–0 won homegame against Italian Serie A champions Juventus on 5 August, in which Vivianne Miedema scored four goals – Kim Little scored the other one.
 Arsenal participated in the Toulouse International Ladies Cup in France, where it competed against Montpellier HSC (won 2–1 with goals from Miedema and Daniëlle van de Donk) and Paris Saint-Germain (2–2 draw, with a goal from Beth Mead and a last-minute penalty by Little).
 The tournament was won by Arsenal, ahead of the aforementioned teams and Bayern Munich (who Arsenal didn't play).